OVERVIEW OF INTERNATIONAL COLLABORATION SCHEME

 The primary considerations are listed below.
 Successful application should be strong in all aspects:

-All applications to the International Exchange Scheme are reviewed and assessed by at least two members of the Research & Innovation Committee (RICom) who have the most appropriate scientific expertise using the criteria detailed above.
+All applications to the International Collaboration Scheme are reviewed and assessed by at least two members of the Research & Innovation Committee (RICom) who have the most appropriate scientific expertise using the criteria detailed above.

-The SAGES based scientist and/or project leader (the applicant) and the Geoverbund based scientist and/or project leader (the co-applicant) must have completed a PhD or have extensive experience at an equivalent level at the time of application.
+The SAGES based scientist and/or project leader (the applicant) and the non-UK based scientist and/or project leader (the co-applicant) must have completed a PhD or have extensive experience at an equivalent level at the time of application.

 The applicant and co-applicant must be based in their respective countries/institutions at the time of application.

 The applicant and co-applicant cannot be former colleagues or PhD student/supervisor.
-The scheme is intended to stimulate new collaborations between scientists in SAGES and Geoverbund.

 Applicants are not permitted to submit more than one application per call.